-Labour Day is a public holiday around the world and is known in many places as May Day.
+Labour Day is a holiday in Singapore and around the world and is known in many places as May Day.
 It is the day that commemorates the eight-hour day for workers.

 Labour Day is linked to the day known as International Workers’ Day, which has its roots in an incident that occurred in Chicago, USA on 1 May 1886.
 Dozens of demonstrators and several police were killed after an unknown person threw a bomb into a public assembly of people on strike and protesting for the eight-hour working day instead of the common 10-12 hour workday.
 The police responded to the bomb with gunfire causing many deaths and injuries.
 The incident is now known as the Haymarket Massacre.